 5. Build a castle at the Jacksonville Beaches.
 Of course, the beach should be included on Jacksonville’s 10 best list.
 The wide beaches are the perfect place to relax with family.
 Besides the sand and surf, learn how to stand-up paddleboard (SUP), go kayaking, and enjoy other water sports as well.
 Of course, the beaches are open daily and are free!

-- Location: Click here for a map of the area, including parking lots (nominal charge in summer) and other parking options.
+- Location: Click here for a guide to the beach area, including parking lots (nominal charge in summer) and other parking options.

 6. Explore history Kingsley Plantation at Timucuan Park.
 The plantation was founded by Zephaniah Kingsley who moved here with his wife, Anna (a freed slave) and three children.
 Their plantation produced cotton, citrus, sugar cane and corn.
 Kingsley and his wife actively managed the plantation, where Anna had her own land and slaves.
 Visitors can explore the slave quarters, barn, waterfront, house (weekends only), kitchen house and gardens.
 This unique park, which explores slave history and plantation history, is open daily from 9:00 a.m. to 5:00 p.m., except Thanksgiving Day, Christmas Day, and New Years Day.
 Admission is free.
 Call ahead to (904) 251-3537 to reserve a house tour.